-- 11. Competence in the search and critical processing of all sources of information that helps to solve an open and ill-defined problem. - 12.
+- 11. Competence in the search and critical processing of all sources of information in order to solve an open and/or ill-defined problem. - 12.
 The ability to demonstrate a professional attitude conform the (international) scientific conduct in Artificial Intelligence. - 13.
 The ability to provide and receive academic criticism conform the standards in a particular specialism of Artificial Intelligence research. - 14.
 The ability to formulate an opinion and to make judgements that include societal and ethical responsibilities related to the application of one's own contributions. - 15.
-The ability to be able to judge the quality of his or her work or the work of others from the scientific literature.
+The ability to judge the scientific quality of their work or the work of others.